amageed/Regextra/README.md

 - *ToPattern()* - generates the regex pattern based on the specified rules
 - *ToString()* - overridden to call ToPattern()

+Initialization is achieved via either of the following 3 properties so that you're free to construct the builder with code that flows nicely with the first method you decided to use:

+- *That* -> e.g. *PassphraseRegex.That.IncludesRange(...)*
+- *Which* -> e.g. *PassphraseRegex.Which.ExcludesCharacters(...)*
+- *With* -> e.g. *PassphraseRegex.With.MinLength(...)*

 Coming Soon
 -----------
 There are more enhancements in mind... off the top of my head: